10 Simple Steps

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Washington is booming.
 It has been for quite some time now thanks to a large variety of reasons (improving weather, great economy, big companies like Amazon coming to the area, etc.).
-And thanks to the internet, well, funding is everywhere!
-Question is, how do you intend on grabbing a slice to power your dream?
+And thanks to the internet, funding is everywhere!
+Question is, how do you intend on grabbing a slice to bring your business to life?

-Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like cups and caffeine (Washingtonians LOVE coffee).
-You can also browse our guide on How to Finance a Business to start generating ideas.
+Take Action: You can browse our guide on How to Finance a Business to start generating ideas.
+Plus, the email course we mentioned in Step 1 really comes in handy here because planning and finances go together like cups and breakfast.

 Washington is a good mix of progressiveness and liberalism.
 Some areas are very reserved, while others are incredibly culturally diverse.
 Regardless though, without a professional business website your company won’t be taken near as seriously.

-Keep in mind that Washington is very seasonal whether you’re west (wetter throughout the year) or east (four distinct seasons) of the mountains.
+With steps 1-8 in the rear view mirror it’s nothing but sales and brand expansion to the promise land.
 Sure, tackle digital marketing with zeal, but don’t forget to get out there are really connect with your ideal market.
-Washingtonians are very active people for the most part.

-Take Action: Make it a point every single solitary business day to really connect with at least one current or potential client/customer.
+Take Action: Make it a point every single business day to really connect with at least one current or potential client/customer.
 Where are they?
 What activities are they interested in?
 What’s their commute like?
-There’s no marketing like understanding your prospects.
+There’s no marketing like understanding and talking to your prospects.

-Listen, it’s easy to continue learning.
-All you have to do is basically stay conscious.
+It’s easy to continue learning.
 Staying inspired on the other hand can be rough when you’re grinding it out during the rainy season in Washington.
 That’s what we’re here for!

-Take Action: Tap into our weekly newsletter filled with tips, tricks, lessons, and inspiring stories directly from entrepreneurs like you.
+Take Action: Follow us on Facebook and Twitter to tap into our daily feed filled with tips, lessons, and inspiring stories directly from entrepreneurs like you.
+We’ll keep your social media channels positive with daily doses of wisdom and inspiration.

 Out of all the resources available to help you start a business in Washington, here are the two we believe in most.
-With IncFile and LivePlan, you'll take the first steps toward bringing your idea to life and having a solid plan behind it.
+With an incorporation service and business plan software, you'll take the first steps toward bringing your idea to life and having a solid plan behind it.